Idkfawin32/cs9236/README.md

 # CS9236 Library

-The CS9236 library provides an interface for working with the CS9236 MIDI communication protocol.
-It allows you to control and communicate with CS9236 devices using an Arduino or compatible microcontroller.
-This library provides an easy-to-use API for sending MIDI messages and commands to the CS9236 device.
+The CS9236 library provides an interface for working with the Crystal CS9236 Wavetable Synthesizer Chip.
+It allows you to control and communicate with the chip using an Arduino or compatible microcontroller.
+This library provides an easy-to-use API for sending MIDI messages and commands to the Crystal CS9236.

 ## Installation